 Fun Fact: Shirataki Noodles vs. Ito Konnyaku

 Shirataki noodles are called Shirataki in eastern Japan (Tokyo area), and Ito Konnyaku (糸こんにゃく) in western Japan (Osaka area).
-The name difference is a result of the different manufacturing methods.
+The name difference is a result of different manufacturing methods.

 In the past, ito konnyaku was prepared by cutting konnyaku jelly into threads, while shirataki is made by forcing konnyaku through small holes to get the shape.